Universal Spin Models are Universal Approximators in Machine Learning

 \emph{Universal spin models are universal approximators}.--- Let us now show that universal spin models are universal approximators of probability distributions.
 This means that universal spin models, via their Boltzmann distributions, can approximate arbitrary probability distributions over spin configurations to arbitrary precision.

 Observe first that any probability distribution $p$ on $\{0,1\}^V$ can be simulated by a spin system $T$.
-To this end, construct $T$ such that configurations $\mathbf{t}$ with non-zero probability $p(\mathbf{t})>0$ are assigned low energy, and those with zero probability are assigned high energy.
-Specifically,
+To this end, construct $T$ such that configurations $\mathbf{t}$ with non-zero probability $p(\mathbf{t})>0$ are assigned low energy, specifically $-\log(p(\mathbf{t}))$ and those with zero probability are assigned high energy, specifically $\Delta$.
+Details are provided in Lemma 3 of \hyperref[sec:supplemental]{the supplemental material}.